quiuquio/tvb-docs/UserGuide/DataExchange.rst

    - contains a matrix of weights
    - any value greater than zero is considered as a connection.
 You should not have negative values in your weights file.

 #.
-If any file name contains "position" it will be considered as the container
+If any file name contains "centres" it will be considered as the container
    for connectivity centers and the parse process expects the following format:

    - text file containing values separated by spaces / tabs
-   - on the first row there should be  a header of the form 'labels X Y Z'
-   - each row represents data for a region center
+   - each row represents coordinates data for a region center
    - each row should have at least 4 columns: region label and center position (x, y, z)